ember-learn/guides-source/guides/release/routing/specifying-a-routes-model.md

 If you are having trouble getting a model's data to show up in the template, here are some tips:

+- Use the [`{{debugger}}`](https://api.emberjs.com/ember/release/classes/Ember.Templates.helpers/methods/debugger?anchor=debugger) or [`{{log}}`](https://api.emberjs.com/ember/release/classes/Ember.Templates.helpers/methods/debugger?anchor=log) helper to inspect the `{{model}}` from the template
-- return static, sample data as a test to see if the problem is really in the model hook, or elsewhere down the line
+- return hard-coded sample data as a test to see if the problem is really in the model hook, or elsewhere down the line
 - study JavaScript Promises in general, to make sure you are returning data from the Promise correctly
-- make sure your `model` hook has a `return`
+- make sure your `model` hook has a `return` statement
 - check to see whether the data returned from a `model` hook is an object, array, or JavaScript Primitive.
-For example, if the results of `model` are an array, using `{{this.model}}` in the template won't work.
-You will need to iterate over the results with an `{{#each}}` helper.
-If the results of `model` are a single object, you need to access the individual attributes like `{{this.model.title}}` to see anything rendered
+For example, if the result of `model` is an array, using `{{this.model}}` in the template won't work.
+You will need to iterate over the array with an `{{#each}}` helper.
+If the result is an object, you need to access the individual attribute like `{{this.model.title}}` to render it in the template.
 - use your browser's development tools to examine the outgoing and incoming API responses and see if they match what your code expects
-- if you are using Ember Data, use the [Ember Inspector](../../ember-inspector/) browser plugin to see if the records made it into the store
+- If you are using Ember Data, use the [Ember Inspector](../../ember-inspector/) browser plugin to explore the View Tree/Model and Data sections.